-- Volunteers must notify Adopt-A-Park to change specific volunteer duties.
+- Volunteers must notify Parks and Recreation Program Staff to change specific volunteer duties.

 - Volunteers must return all supplies upon resignation.

-- Volunteers must keep track of the number of hours spent volunteering on a monthly basis and report total hours to Adopt-A-Park.
+- Volunteers must keep track of the number of hours spent volunteering on a monthly basis and report total hours to Parks and Recreation Program Staff.
 Our office documents this information and tabulates total yearly hours.

 - Justifies the need for more tools and supplies when submitting budget requests to the City Council

 Volunteer groups are asked to provide their own safety clothing, tools, and equipment.
 But, if needed, the Pittsfield Parks and Recreation Program may be able to provide you with tools and supplies to assist you in your duties.
-The following tools and supplies may be available to volunteers:
+Contact staff to see waht may be available.